weinkauf/TeXnicCenter-Manual/source/doctemplates.rst

 ..
 TODO: TXC logo

-A file based document template is a simple text file with the extension :file:`.tex`, placed in one of the template directories, specified on the tab Path options.
+A file based document template is a simple text file with the :file:`.tex` file extension placed in one of the template directories specified in the tab Path options.

-Such a file can contain an optional description, that will be displayed in the field template description of the dialog :dialog:`Project New`, when the template has been selected by the user.
+Such a file can contain an optional description that will be displayed in the field template description of the dialog :dialog:`Project New`, when the template has been selected by the user.
 To create such a description simply place a line starting with ``%description:`` followed by a space as the first